COVID-19 Updates and Information

 - Exercise Physiology

-You do not need expensive equipment or technology to use online therapy – all you need is a smart phone.
+There is no need for expensive equipment or technology to use online therapy – all you need is a smart phone.

 - More frequent contact with your therapist